 Aside from avoiding stomach sleeping, people with upper back pain can use a supportive pillow if they like to sleep on their side.

 According to Keck, sleeping on your back is likely the best position to avoid upper back pain.
 However, it’s not a good sleeping position for pregnant people.
 And for some people, it can be difficult to sleep deeply in this position, too.

 What mattress firmness is best for back and neck pain?

-Can an old mattress cause back and neck pain?
+Is my old mattress causing back and neck pain?

-Generally speaking, aim to replace your mattress every 8 years, or whenever you start to notice it doesn’t feel as comfortable as it used to.
+Aim to replace your mattress every 8 years, or whenever you notice it doesn’t feel as comfortable as it used to.

 A new mattress can make a big difference when back and neck pain keep you up at night, but it may not completely kick your pain to the curb.

 It’s always a good idea to talk with a healthcare professional to rule out any medical causes, especially if you continue to toss and turn instead of getting quality shut-eye.

 Crystal Raypole has previously worked as a writer and editor for GoodTherapy.
 Her fields of interest include Asian languages and literature, Japanese translation, cooking, natural sciences, sex positivity, and mental health.
 In particular, she’s committed to helping decrease stigma around mental health issues.